kunalb/BuddyPress-Custom-Posts/readme.txt

 == Changelog ==

+= 0.1.2.5 =
+* Modified the editor to not appear broken with the new full screen editor.
+* NOTE: The full screen editor is not supported in this release!
+* Corrected create/edit activity stream errors.

 = 0.1.2.4 =
-Minor changes -- cleaned up js/css includes.
+* Minor changes -- cleaned up js/css includes.
 Added support for WP3.1.

 = 0.1.2.3 =
-Fixes the register button bug.
+* Fixes the register button bug.

 = 0.1.2.2 =
-See http://code.google.com/p/buddypress-custom-posts/issues/list?can=1&q=label%3AMilestone-0.1.2.2 for complete changes.
+* See http://code.google.com/p/buddypress-custom-posts/issues/list?can=1&q=label%3AMilestone-0.1.2.2 for complete changes.

 = 0.1.2.1 =
-Solved another capability problem that cropped up.
+* Solved another capability problem that cropped up.

 = 0.1.2 =
-See http://code.google.com/p/buddypress-custom-posts/issues/list?can=1&q=label%3AMilestone-0.1.2 for complete changes.
+* See http://code.google.com/p/buddypress-custom-posts/issues/list?can=1&q=label%3AMilestone-0.1.2 for complete changes.
-Highlights
 * .pot file included.
 * Activity bug resolved.

 = 0.1.1 =
-Bugfixes:
 * Removed dependence on folder name.

 = 0.1 =
-First version
+* First version